S&P 500 closes at record high as long-term inflation fears abate

-Wall Street stocks ended firmer on Thursday, with the S&P 500 (.SPX) hitting a record closing high, as economic data appeared to support the Federal Reserve's assertion that the current wave of heightened inflation will be temporary.
+(Reuters) - Wall Street stocks ended firmer on Thursday, with the S&P 500 hitting a record closing high, as economic data appeared to support the Federal Reserve’s assertion that the current wave of heightened inflation will be temporary.

-All three major U.S. stock indexes advanced, with market-leading megacap stocks putting the Nasdaq (.IXIC) out front.
-But economically sensitive transports (.DJT) and smallcaps (.RUT) ended the session in negative territory.
+All three major U.S. stock indexes advanced, with market-leading megacap stocks putting the Nasdaq out front.
+But economically sensitive transports and smallcaps ended the session in negative territory.

 But a closer look showed that much of the price surge came from items such as commodities and airfares, and is therefore likely to be temporary.